 If behavior continues: the adult and child/youth hold a private conversation.

-If needed: the child/youth has a private conversation with the Interim Coordinator of Spiritual Development (iCSD) who will be in touch with the parents.
+If needed: the child/youth has a private conversation with the Director of Spiritual Development (DSD) who will be in touch with the parents.

-After a family conversation: the parents contact the iCSD to indicate the child/youth understands the behavior was unacceptable and agrees to work harder to keep the covenant.
+After a family conversation: the parents contact the DSD to indicate the child/youth understands the behavior was unacceptable and agrees to work harder to keep the covenant.

 In the case of repeated difficulties: a parent/guardian may be asked to supervise the child/youth for an agreed upon time or the child/youth may be asked to take a break from Religious Education programs.

 Visitors and newcomers are welcome to participate in our Children’s Religious Education Classes.
 After two visits, we ask that you complete a registration form.
 The registration form is found here, or ask a teacher or church staff for a copy.
 Return it to the church office or your teacher.